sowmith-mandadi/drive-api/README.md

-# Conference Content Management API with RAG
+# Conference Content Management API with Google Drive Integration

 This application provides content management for conference materials with advanced Retrieval-Augmented Generation (RAG) capabilities using Google Vertex AI.
-It consists of a Flask backend API and an Angular frontend.
+It consists of a Flask backend API and an Angular frontend, with seamless Google Drive integration for importing and managing conference content.

 ## Features